Appendicitis typically starts with a pain in the middle of your abdomen (tummy) that may come and go.

 However, any condition that causes constant stomach pain requires urgent medical attention.

 You should call 999 for an ambulance if you get a pain that suddenly becomes worse and spreads across your abdomen.
 These are signs that your appendix may have burst.

-If the appendix bursts, it will release bacteria, which can cause serious infections, such as swelling of the inner lining of the abdomen (peritonitis) and blood poisoning.
+If the appendix bursts, it can cause peritonitis, a potentially serious infection of the inner lining of the abdomen.